onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 was a bit out of my budget.

 When I heard Bob Dyer was stopping production on [Wilderness Radio][] kits, I decided I didn't want to miss out.
-So I picked up a NorCal 40A, complete with all the bells and whistles e.g. a [KC1 Frequency Counter][] and [BuzzNot Noise Blanker][].
+So I picked up a [NorCal 40A][], complete with all the bells and whistles e.g. a [KC1 Frequency Counter][] and [BuzzNot Noise Blanker][].
 As it turns out, another perk of the NorCal 40A is that there's a book about it! [_The Electronics of Radio_][book] is a college text book that